-Before you buy any property it’s crucial to do a title search.
 A title search is a special search that gives you the full details on the title of your home.
 The search will show who the rightful owner is, if there’s a tax lien on your property, as well as any other information you need to be aware of.
+A lien is a serious issue that shows that another person or party can hold a claim against a property.
+If your potential home has a lien, you probably won’t be able to find a lender willing to work with you, so performing a title search is important.

-Performing a title search can also be useful if you’re renting a property and trying to verify its ownership.
+Performing a title search can also be useful if you’re renting a property and trying to verify its ownership, especially in places like NYC, where scams are common.

 The cost of a property title search depends on where you go, but if you have it performed by a title company, you will typically have to pay between $75 to $100.
 You can also do a property title search for free, on your own, but this is often time-consuming and may not be accepted by banks.

-- Look at the public record of the house online and in person.
+One of the easiest ways to perform a title search in NY is to check the public records of the house.
+You'll want to be sure to look at them both online and in person.
 It may seem redundant, but you will find that the records can be quite different in some jurisdictions.

 Technically, you can perform a title search for free, as long as the municipality won’t charge you.
 It’ll be time-consuming, and you’ll have to go to the local public recorder's office to do so, but it can be done.
 Additionally, if you decide to do a title search yourself, your lender may not accept it, and may still require you to pay to have another one done.